St Winifred’s Catholic Primary School

-- All pupils must be treated equally if they meet, or fail to meet, behaviour expectations.
+- All pupils must be treated consistently if they meet, or fail to meet, behaviour expectations.

-- Behaviour that meets the school’s expectations is to be rewarded, and unwanted behaviour is subject to a series of escalating sanctions where the child has several chances to make choices.
+- Behaviour that meets the school’s expectations is to be encouraged and celebrated, and unwanted behaviour is subject to a series of escalating sanctions where the child has several chances to make choices.

 - The Health and Safety of all school stakeholders is paramount